-[00:00:02] here.
+[00:00:02] Stephen Vantassel here.
 Wildlife Control consultant talking about the wildlife.
-Hey, I just came back from the National Wildlife Control Operators Association National Meeting the wildlife Expo being held in Myrtle Beach.
+Wanted to talk a bit about wildlife training, Hey, I just came back from the National Wildlife Control Operators Association National Meeting the wildlife Expo being held in Myrtle Beach.
 I was there from February 4 through the 9th and wow what a what an expo it was.

 [00:00:28] And so let’s talk a little about training so I’m biased.

 [00:00:32] So case study of you out there are wondering what my biases put my cards on the table here I am a board member director of the National Wildlife Control Operators Association I’m the western director.
 So basically that means everything west of like Missouri of the United States is sort of my territory if you want to call it that I represent the wildlife control operators in that part of the country for our association.
 So the National Wildlife Control Operators Association is a trade association that’s nonprofit that advocates for the interests of wildlife control operators by providing training by advocating for proper legislation among among governors state governments and the federal government as well.
 And we work with the National Pest Management Association which we sort of cooperate with.
 They are a joint sponsor of our wildlife Expo and we are trying to raise the professionalism and publicity of the work the important work that wildlife control operators do across the country.

 [00:01:50] Those of you who are dealing primarily with the bugs have a little bit better than us because you guys are more regulated now you may hate regulations it may scream at the government or whatever.